Information, Advice and Support Kent (IASK)

 Support for parents, carers and young people

 Their experienced team will listen and discuss any issues around your child's education and development in complete confidence.
-They can:

 - help you make informed decisions